 Picnics, Trails, Wildlife

-If off-road cycling is your thing, bring along the bikes and explore the mountain bike trails at North Ford St. Mountain Bike Park.
-A variety of trails, even a designated kids area, make the park suitable for all skill levels.
+If off-road cycling is your thing, bring along the bikes and explore the trails at North Ford Street Mountain Bike Park.
+A variety of trails, even a designated kids' area, make the park suitable for all skill levels.

-Worth The Splurge: If your budget allows and everyone in your travel party is over age 5, a guided cave tour at Dunbar is fascinating.
+Worth The Splurge: If your budget allows, and everyone in your party is over age five, a guided cave tour at Dunbar is fascinating.
 It's the only public cave in the WORLD where you can see Mississippian Native American cave art dating to the 14th century.
-Reservations are recommended and you can make them here.
+You can make reservations here

 Let the Music Play

-Downtown @ Sundown happens the first and third Fridays, May – October at Downtown Commons.
-These free, family-friendly concerts feature local and regional bands from every genre.
-Bring a picnic and lawn chairs, or enjoy a meal at a downtown restaurant or food truck, then head over to hear the music.
+Downtown @ Sundown brings live music to Downtown Commons every first and third Friday from May to October.
+The free, family-friendly concerts feature local and regional bands from every genre.
+Bring a picnic and lawn chairs or dine at a local restaurant or food truck before heading over to hear the music.

 Discover all of Clarksville’s concerts on our Concerts Calendar.

 The Clarksville Greenway is an excellent and scenic choice for biking, walking, jogging, or inline skating.
 Hop on the 9-mile paved trail at any of four trailheads and find picturesque scenery among the bluffs, creek, overlooks and open fields.
-Bcycle rentals are also available.
+The 600-foot pedestrian bridge is particularly noteworthy.

 Community Built Playground

-The Community Built Playground is a giant space in Liberty Park with a separate area for smaller children and just about everything a kid could want in a playground.
-Within picnic facilities nearby, a two-mile paved walkway along the Cumberland River, a Dog Park, wildlife, a stocked fishing pond and plenty of large, open spaces for Frisbee, soccer or kite flying, you can easily spend most of your day here.
+The community-built playground in Liberty Park has just about everything a child could want in a playground, including a separate space designed exclusively for toddlers.
+With picnic facilities nearby, a two-mile paved walkway along the Cumberland River, a dog park, wildlife, a stocked fishing pond and plenty of open spaces for frisbee, soccer or kite flying, it is easy to spend an afternoon here.

 Arts Galore!